IamDevTrivedi/Resturant-Management-System/documentation/USERSTORIES.md

 4. Items should display dietary labels (e.g., vegetarian, vegan, gluten-free, spicy).
 5. Search and filter options must be available within menus (e.g., filter by cuisine type, dietary preference, or price range).
 6. If an item becomes unavailable while browsing, the system must indicate it clearly in real time.

-#### Notes

-- Photos of dishes are optional but strongly recommended to improve user experience.
-- High-resolution images should be optimized for fast loading.
-- Menus should support **multi-language display** if configured by the restaurant.
-- Users should be able to mark favorite dishes for quick access later.

-#### Constraints

-- Menu must load in under **5 seconds** under normal conditions.
-- System should handle at least **5000 concurrent menu views** without performance issues.
-- All updates made by managers must propagate to the user interface within **2 seconds**.

 ---